Configuration Management on the SSR

 Restoring the Candidate

-Akin to copying and pasting the output of
+Similar to copying and pasting the output of

-Within the GUI, there is a button in the navigation bar near the top of the window labeled "Revert to Running," which accomplishes this same goal.
+From the GUI, use the Revert to Running button in the navigation bar near the top of the window to accomplish the same goal.

 export config running <export-name>.